-Increase tree coverage.
+Strategy 7: Increase tree coverage.

 Trees remove carbon dioxide from the atmosphere through the process of photosynthesis and capture that carbon in the form of wood or other organic matter.
 Trees remain the most efficient and cost-effective form of carbon capture technology at scale presently available.

+Actions